mbjackson7/sidebar-week-planner/README.md

 # sidebar-week-planner
-a simple weekly planner that syncs with online calendars but adds the ability to store local notes associated with days
+a simple weekly planner with the ability to store local notes associated with days as well as tasks

 this is create with React and Electron